 In total, Van Dantzig created over fifty ballets, often in collaboration with Toer van Schayk as set and costume designer.
 Some of his works are still in Dutch National Ballet’s repertoire and that of many companies abroad.
 Van Dantzig’s best-known works include Vier letzte Lieder, Monument for a dead boy, Onder mijne voeten and his versions of the full-length classics Romeo and Juliet and Swan Lake.

 Rudi van Dantzig has also become a well-known author.
 His debut novel was For a lost soldier, which was followed by The trail of a comet, a book about his memories of Rudolf Nureyev, in 1993, and The life of Willem Arondéus.
 Another well-known work is Olga de Haas: a memory.
 Van Dantzig spent his last few years writing the book Memories of Sonia Gaskell, which was published posthumously in June 2013.

-On the occasion of his 75th birthday in 2009, Dutch National Ballet paid tribute to their former artistic director with a programme dedicated to Van Dantzig and his work.
-On Wednesday 9 May 2012, the company presented a homage to Van Dantzig to mark his death on 19 January 2012.
+On the occasion of his 75th birthday in 2009, Dutch National Ballet paid tribute to its former artistic leader with a programme dedicated to Van Dantzig and his work.
+In May 2012, the company presented a homage to Van Dantzig to mark his death on 19 January 2012.